 You might think it is possible to fake an hearing test to show noise induced hearing loss – but this is virtually impossible to do, as:

-2. The test is repeated a few times to ensure the results are the same.
+The hearing test is repeated a few times to ensure the results are the same.

-3. The hearing test must be taken where there is little or no background noise – as part of the test the audiologist must record the background noise levels and if over a certain level the hearing test and audiogram is invalid.
+As part of the test, the audiologist must record the background noise levels and if over a certain level the hearing test and audiogram is invalid.

 What is the measure of noise induced hearing loss?

-On this page we have explained why the shape of a noise induced hearing loss audiogram is critical evidence that your industrial injury solicitor will rely on to help prove your industrial disease claim.
+In this article – we have explained why the shape of a noise induced hearing loss audiogram is critical evidence that your industrial injury solicitor will rely on to help prove your industrial disease claim.

-We recommend you click industrial deafness claim to see how your UK industrial disease lawyer can use the noise induced hearing loss audiogram and other evidence to claim compensation from your employer.
+We recommend you see our industrial deafness claim article – for an explanation of how your UK industrial disease lawyer can use the noise induced hearing loss audiogram and other evidence to claim compensation from your employer.